 - cotton pads – travel-size are better, as they are smaller and don’t take up much space

 - baby wipes – my advice is to have a big pack of wet wipes in your duffel bag and a small travel size one in your backpack to carry with you every day

 - hand sanitizer – efficient and easy to use

 - toilet paper – even though your guide will have plenty of toilet paper for you during the hike, you might want to have your own

-- a dry shampoo – optional.
-I had one with me but ended up not using it because I feel like I’d need to wash my hair at least a day after using it
+- a dry shampoo – optional, but you may want it in your kit.
+I had one with me but ended up not using it because I feel like I’d have to wash my hair at least a day after using it

-I do not recommend taking many electronic devices with you, as will most probably not use them on the mountain and you won’t be able to charge them in any way.
+It is not recommended to take many electronic devices with you on Kilimanjaro, as you will most probably not use them on the mountain and you won’t be able to charge them in any way.

 Here is what I brought with me:

 - camera – I have an Olympus OM-D E-M10 II – it is compact and it takes amazing photos!